kamrik/IntroText/labs/lab_09_JSON.md

 ---

-### Step 2 - create JSON & YAML versions of `players.csv`
+### Step 2 - Create JSON & YAML versions of `players.csv`
 Open
 [this JSON-YAML converter](https://www.bairesdev.com/tools/json2yaml/)
-and type in the data from players.csv manually in JSON format.
+and manually enter the data from players.csv in JSON format.

 > Add several empty lines at the top of the text boxes to prevent the pop-up error message from hiding your text.

 Observe how the converter turns green whenever you type valid JSON.
-Start from typing in `[]` which is a valid empty JSON array.
+Start by typing `[]`, which is a valid empty JSON array.
 Start adding objects, one per player, like this:
 ```js
 [